kotamichael/neighborhood-map-project/README.md

 # Portland Area Neighborhood Map

+# Important Note:

+What used to be a neighborhood map of Portland has been hijacked as the start of a map of places my gf and I have eaten in order to keep the memories alive.

 > Developed as project no. 5 for the Udacity Fullstack Web Developer Nanodegree!

 ![Screenshot of map](https://i.imgur.com/ANgGLkP.jpg)